Catherine Walker (fashion designer)

 Catherine Walker (27 June 1945 – 23 September 2010) was a French-born fashion designer based in London.

+Early life
-Born Catherine Marguerite Marie-Therese Baheux in Calais, Departement du Pas-de-Calais, Nord-Pas-de-Calais, France.

-Walker is known for having supplied over a thousand garments for Diana, Princess of Wales.
+Walker was born Catherine Marguerite Marie-Thérèse Baheux in Calais, France, Walker is known for having supplied over a thousand garments for Diana, Princess of Wales.

-Life and career

-Walker studied Aesthetics and Philosophy at the universities of Lille and Aix-en-Provence and achieved a master's degree.
+Walker studied aesthetics and philosophy at the universities of Lille and Aix-en-Provence and achieved a master's degree.
 While studying for a PhD she moved to London and lived in Earl's Court.
-She became a permanent resident after marrying solicitor John Walker in 1970.
+She became a permanent UK resident after marrying solicitor John Walker in 1970.
 The couple had two daughters.
-In 1975 John Walker died while on holiday in France.
-Her second husband was Said Cyrus from Iran, a lecturer at the Chelsea School of Art who also became her business partner.
+In 1975 John Walker had a heart attack and died while on holiday in France.

+Her second husband was Said Cyrus from Iran, a lecturer at the Chelsea School of Art who co-founded Catherine Walker Ltd with her.